Posted by MIT Sloan Executive Education - 6 months and 1 day ago

-Posted by MIT Sloan Executive Education - 10 months and 30 days ago
+Posted by MIT Sloan Executive Education - 1 year and 6 months and 23 days ago

 There are few executives today who don't wish they could be more productive.
 Even the most successful individuals are looking for new and better ways to get more accomplished while maintaining or increasing their quality of life.

 "Regardless of location, industry, or occupation, productivity is a challenge faced by every professional," says Bob Pozen, Senior Lecturer at MIT Sloan and author of the bestselling book, Extreme Productivity: Boost Your Results, Reduce Your Hours.
 Pozen was Executive Chairman of MFS Investment Management and previously President of Fidelity Management & Research Company (while a full-time lecturer at Harvard Business School and frequent contributor to Harvard Business Review).
 In other words, he knows a thing or two about time management.

 Nonetheless, Pozen still finds himself working to improve his own skills, both at work and at home, to get the most out of each day.
 He also believes that staying tuned into the perspectives of other productivity experts is critical to a well-rounded outlook.

 With that in mind, here are some tips from Pozen and other highly successful people who do their best to keep time on their side.